xaviervalarino/portfolio/src/case-studies/omicia.md

 The application had originally been deigned as a research tool.
 As their customer base became more diverse, so did the application's use cases.

-This misalignment was manifested itself in clinical laboratories: clinicians were making mistakes in their variant reports.
+The misalignment between the application and user was most apparent in clinical laboratories: clinicians were making mistakes in their reports.

 ---